hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

 2: Hesabe Direct and indirect configuration added</br>
 3: Direct Payment Using KNET</br>
 4: Direct Payment Using MPGS</br>
-5: inderect method </br>
+5: indirect method </br>
-6: Details form Payment Gateway is now disbplayable in wordpress order page as Note on right side</br>
+6: Details form Payment Gateway is now displayable in wordpress order page as Note on right side</br>
 7: when demo mode is active on payment page you will see Demo Mode in checkout page</br>
-8: when swith to live you will see select payment </br>
+8: when switch to live you will see select payment </br>
 9: payment methods are now displayable on oder page like KNET , MPGS etc</br>
-10:using inderect method Apple pay will also be disbplayable if some pay with apple pay</br></br>
+10:using indirect method Apple pay will also be displayable if some pay with apple pay</br></br>

 **Installation Process**